-Even before the pandemic, hotel occupancy and ADR was not keeping up with increases in supply or growing as fast as other markets.
-With COVID-19 drive decreases in occupancy and ADR, there is a dire need to invest in a plan that will deliver recovery and growth for the hotel sector and tourism industry.
-As a comparison, within our region the Average Daily Room Rate (ADR) has dropped from \$91.79 in 2019 to \$76.23 in 2020.
+Even before the pandemic, hotel occupancy and ADR (Average Daily Rate) were not keeping up with increases in supply or growing as fast as other markets.
+With COVID-19 driving decreases in occupancy and ADR, there is a dire need to invest in a plan that will deliver recovery and growth for the hotel sector and tourism industry.
+As a comparison, within our region the ADR has dropped from \$91.79 in 2019 to \$76.23 in 2020.
 Occupancy levels too have declined from 65.3% in 2019 to 47.4% in 2020.

-Without a strategic investment there is no guarantee of a return for the Rockford's overnight visitor economy.
-In order to bring back previous business and to grow, it will take financial resources that are not currently available due to budget cuts and the current funding model.
-A TID would allow the industry to steer recovery in our local tourism economy through a sustainable and proven investment model, that is paid for by the visitor and not through increased taxes.
-It allows our hotels to be empowered and in a lead position in the return of overnight visitors and their integral role in the region's economy.
+Without a strategic investment, there is no guarantee of a return for the area's overnight visitor economy.
+To bring back previous business and to grow, it will take financial resources that are not currently available due to budget cuts and the current funding model.
+A TID funds recovery in our local tourism economy through a sustainable and proven investment, that is paid for by the visitor and not through increased taxes.
+It allows our hotels to be in the lead position in the return of overnight visitors and their integral role in the region's economy.